-• The chief justice is appointed by the president after consultation with such judges of the Supreme Court and high courts as he deems necessary.
+- The chief justice is appointed by the president after consultation with such judges of the Supreme Court and high courts as he deems necessary.

-• The other judges are appointed by president after consultation with the chief justice and such other judges of the Supreme Court and the high courts as he deems necessary.
-The consultation with the chief justice is obligatory in the case of appointment of a judge other than Chief justice.
+with the chief justice and such other judges of the Supreme Court and the high courts as he deems

 Controversy over Consultation

-• In the First Judges case (1982), the Court held that consultation does not mean concurrence and it only implies exchange of views.
+The Supreme Court has given different interpretation of the word ‘consultation’ in the above provision. - In the First Judges case (1982), the Court held that consultation does not mean concurrence and it only implies exchange of views.

-• But, in the Second Judges case (1993), the Court reversed its earlier ruling and changed the meaning of the word consultation to concurrence.
+- But, in the Second Judges case (1993), the Court reversed its earlier ruling and changed the meaning of the word consultation to concurrence.
 Hence, it ruled that the advice tendered by the Chief Justice of India is binding on the President in the matters of appointment of the judges of the Supreme Court.
 But, the Chief Justice would tender his advice on the matter after consulting two of his senior most colleagues.

 Appointment of Chief Justice